-If the idea of mixing a little pain with your pleasure appeals, make sure you have the right tools to make the most of your fantasy.
+If the idea of mixing a little pain with your pleasure appeals, it might be time to introduce impact play, which includes spanking, whipping and flogging, into the bedroom.
+To do this, it's wise to make sure you have the right tools to make the most of your fantasy.

 If you want to increase the sensitivity of your partner’s skin, a spanking paddle or flogger will help set their senses alight.
 If you want to accessorize a dominant persona or make their skin sting, try a riding crop or a traditional cane.

-This guide has some fabulous advice that will have you whipping your partner into a frenzy in no time.
+All of this, and more, will be explained in this impact play guide along with some fabulous advice that will have you whipping your partner into a frenzy in no time.

 Above: Discover the proper way to spank for pleasure with Jess Wilde in our how-to video.

-First, set up a safe word, and discuss what you're both comfortable with, and what you're hoping to achieve from spanking.
-Are you looking to enhance role play?
+- Discuss what you're both comfortable with and what you're hoping to achieve from spanking: are you looking to enhance role-play?
 Experiment with pain?
-Do you want the odd spank during sex, or a full-blown over-the-knee spanking session?
+Do you want the odd spank during sex or a full-blown over-the-knee spanking session?

-Once that's been decided and agreed upon, the best way to try out spanking is to use your hands first.
-Cup your hand slightly, with your fingers together and spank lightly in an upward motion.
+- Use your hands first: cup your hand slightly, with your fingers together and spank lightly in an upward motion

-Once you have become comfortable with spanking, try doing it harder and more frequently, timing each spank to arrive no later than three seconds apart.
-Vary the pressure, frequency and placement of the slaps to create variety, spread sensation and increase anticipation.
+- Once you've become comfortable with spanking, try doing it harder and more frequently, timing each spank to arrive no later than three seconds apart

-For many people who enjoy being spanked, it's the time between each spank, and not knowing when the next will come, which is the most exciting.
+- Vary the pressure, frequency, and placement of the slaps to create variety, spread sensation, and increase anticipation.
+For many people who enjoy being spanked, it's the time between each spank, and not knowing when the next will come, which is the most exciting

 - 26 reviews